VieVaWaldi/dh_pipeline/src/elt/transformation/README.md

     * get language code
     * research output type given index for n characters
     * find funding number, maybe normal search better

+## Notes

+* We use custom schemas to clearly separate sources.
+This is defined in `macros/generate_schema_name.sql` and overrides DBT's default schema naming.

+---

+# Key dbt Components

+* Models: SQL files that define a transformation or query that produces a table or view in your data warehouse
+* Sources: References to raw data tables already present in your warehouse
+* Snapshots: Tools for tracking historical changes to your data
+* Tests: Assertions about your data to ensure quality
+* Documentation: Automatic generation of docs for your dbt project
+* Macros: Reusable SQL snippets (similar to functions)

+## Materialization Types

+Dbt supports several ways to persist your transformed data:

+* Table: Creates a table for each model
+* View: Creates a view for each model
+* Incremental: Updates only new/changed records rather than rebuilding entire tables
+* Ephemeral: Does not persist in the database but can be referenced by other models